deadlocker8/SportTracker/README.md

 # SportTracker

-Self-hosted workout data tracking server.
+SportTracker is a self-hosted server for recording and analyzing your workout data.
+All data stays on your own server, fully under your control.

 <img src="sporttracker/static/images/SportTracker.png" alt="drawing" width="150" height="150"/>

 ## Key Features

 ### Multi-user support
-Multiple users can track their workout data using different accounts.
+SportTracker supports multiple users.
+Each user registers with their own account, so everyone's workout data stays completely separate.

 ### Record your workout data
-Record the data of your workout sessions after you have finished them.
+Log your completed workouts and capture detailed information for every session.

 Supported workout types:

-Distance-based:
-- Biking
-- Running
-- Hiking
+- Distance-based: Biking, Running, Hiking

-Duration-based:
-- Fitness Workouts
+- Duration-based: Fitness Workouts

-You can fill in a lot of information for each workout session.
-If the pre-defined inputs are not enough, it is possible to set custom fields for each type of workout.
+Every workout comes with a rich set of standard input fields and if those are not enough, you can define custom fields per workout type.

-You can share your workouts via public links.
+Workouts can also be shared via public links.

 ![](screenshots/tracks.png)

 ### Month goals
-Set custom month goals (either distance, duration or number of workouts).
+Set monthly goals for distance, duration or number of workouts and track your progress toward each goal on a live progress bar.
-The current status of each month goal is visualized via progress bars.

 ![](screenshots/goals.png)

 ### Heart rate data
-The SportTracker API allows you to add heart rate data for any workout.
+Add heart rate data to any workout via the SportTracker API and view it as a chart.
 ![](screenshots/heart_rate_chart.png)

 ### GPX tracks / Map
-A GPX recording can be attached to every distance-based workout.
-The GPX recordings can be viewed on a map.
+Attach a GPX recording to any distance-based workout and view your tracks on a map.
+Either all tracks in a single overview or one track at a time with additional details.

-View all gpx tracks on a map:
+View all GPX tracks on a map:
 ![](screenshots/map_all.jpg)

-View a single gpx track on a map, with additional information (e.g. track line is colored according to speed):
+View a single GPX track with additional details (e.g. the track line colored by speed):
 ![](screenshots/map_single.jpg)

 ### FIT tracks
-SportTracker also supports .fit files in addition to gpx.
-Those files will be stored in the `data` folder as well.
-During upload of a .fit file for a workout or planned tour, a gpx file is automatically generated from the .fit file.
+SportTracker also supports Garmin `.fit` files in addition to GPX.
+When you upload a `.fit` file for a workout or a planned tour, a GPX file is automatically generated and both files are stored in the `data` folder.

-__NOTE__: The converted gpx file will only contain basic data like latitude, longitude, timestamps and altitude information.
+__NOTE__: The generated GPX file only contains basic data like latitude, longitude, timestamps and altitude information.

-#### Use FIT file to prefill workout form
+#### Use FIT files to prefill the workout form
-SportTracker also allows to use .fit files to automatically prefill the workout form with data from the .fit file (e.g. duration, distance, etc.)
+You can also use a `.fit` file to automatically prefill the workout form, e.g. duration, distance, and other values are taken directly from the file.

 ### Tile Hunting
+Tile hunting divides the world map into roughly same-sized tiles and allows you to track which of those tiles you already visited.
-Each user can optionally enable tile hunting.
+Each user can enable it optionally.
-If enabled an additional map is provided that shows all already visited tiles.
-A tile is considered visited if one or more gpx tracks cross it.
-By default, the size of a tile is equivalent to the size of an OpenStreetMap tile at zoom level 14 (This can be configured in the SportTracker settings file).
+If enabled, an additional map shows all tiles you have already visited.
+A tile is considered visited as soon as at least one GPX track crosses it.
+By default, a tile matches an OpenStreetMap tile at zoom level 14 (configurable in the SportTracker settings file).

-Tile hunting can be useful to discover new areas in your surrounding or gain some motivation to explore new routes.
-The tile hunting map will also show the maximum square area that is completely covered by your visited tiles.
+Tile hunting is a great way to discover new areas or to stay motivated to explore new routes.
+The map also highlights the largest square area that is completely covered by your visited tiles.

 Overall tile hunting map:
 ![](screenshots/tile_hunting_map.jpg)